luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/Stacked-Empty-Pallet.md

 As21Id54 --> buttonlight
 :::

-After WareNavi receives information from **ID66** indicating a **No Empty Pallet**, it automatically sends **ID54** to the AGC.
-At the designated station, the signal tower lights up and the buzzer sounds, and initiate pallet transport
+Once WareNavi receives the signal from ID66 indicating **No Empty Pallet**,” it automatically transmits ID54 to the AGC.
+At the designated station, the signal tower will flash to indicate “Out of Empty Pallet in ASRS.

 <hr style="border: 2px solid red;">